 Establishing a content library or newsroom takes a lot of work, and a lot of content.
 However, if you already have a public relations firm or social media management firm, they can help create content for you.
 This has become a critical function of the PR department as the lines between PR/Social Media/Marketing becoming further blurred together.
 If you already have retained a firm and want to try getting more bang for your buck this month, try having your PR firm work on content marketing for you, rather than pushing out traditional press releases (that no one is reading.)

-What’s a Content Library?
-All highly successful brands have built a well-planned and executed “content library.”
-Also called a “newsroom,” this digital information storage space includes everything from press releases to white papers, infographics, images and videos.
+All highly successful brands have built a well-planned and executed content library.
+Also referred to as a “newsroom,” this digital information storage space includes everything from press releases to white papers, infographics, images and interactive videos.
 In fact, Fortune 500 companies build, populate and administrate completely separate websites just for journalists and editors.
 Mobile giant T-Mobile has three: 1) a consumer newsroom; 2) a media center for journalists; and 3) a social media “home” or library.

 “Use content as your currency to create marketable content your prospects are seeking.”